 Who is Eligible?Admission to 30 & 35 Charles St West is restricted to:

 University of Toronto students actively registered and enrolled full-time each Fall and Winter term pursuing a degree who:

 (1) Are living full time with a spouse/common-law partner

-We may also consider postdoctoral fellows and postgraduate medical trainees if there is more than enough housing available to meet the demand by degree student families.
+We may also consider postdoctoral fellows and postgraduate medical trainees with a family if there is more than enough housing available to meet the demand by degree student families.
 First priority must go to student families in a degree program.

 Single degree students have many options on the St. George campus and off-campus.
 For more information visit the Student Housing Service website.